image comparison

 imgdiff.net

-Best for: a quick, no frills two image comparison with a share link.
+Best for: a quick, no-frills two-image comparison with a share link.

 pxcmp.com